-Bog (sometimes credited to Kent, but actually in East Sussex, vc14) were lost with the decline of the habitat there and those at Keston Bog were gone at some point after 1961.
+Bog (sometimes credited to Kent, but actually in East Sussex, vc14) were lost with the decline of the habitat there and those at Keston Bog were gone at some point after 1963, when seen by Francis Rose.

 Eleocharis multicaulis is a small tufted perennial, requiring wet acid conditions, and its distribution in Kent is limited by the paucity of good bog habitats.